Updated: Nov 13

 The first woman I ever saw play the drums was Karen Carpenter, hitting a whole stage full of gear on TV.
 She had a set of Vistalites in the corner and a full set up of concert toms on a riser above that.
 And there was a little cocktail kit, and a huge latin percussion rig... and she ran around the room until she'd played everything on stage.
 Karen Carpenter was good!
 She was tight and fast and accurate, and did it all with a casual smile on her face.
 As a beginning drummer the idea of being able to run around a room playing any set up I wanted gave me a sense of awe, the way the kids in Willy Wonka must have felt when they realized whole garden was edible.

 I was so young I didn't know it was unusual for a woman to play drums.
-I was probably too young to even notice her gender then.
+I was probably too young to even notice her gender.
 All I saw was drums (lots of them) and somebody drumming.
-Karen Carpenter had a great feel for songs because by supporting the vocal that came out of her own mouth it was only natural she locked into the groove.
-But as tasty as her parts were, it was her chops that caught me!
+Karen Carpenter had a great feel for songs because by supporting the vocal that came out of her own mouth it was only natural that she lock into the groove.
+But as tasty as her parts were it was her chops that caught me!

 - Dawn Richardson (Four Non Blondes)*

 When I was in Junior High I heard the Go-Go's on the radio.
 I loved the energy and the simplicity of the drumming and was a fan of Gina Shock before I even knew she was a woman.
 My friend Scott had a younger sister who owned a Go-Go's record.
 I'd never seen them.
 I stared at the picture, matching the faces to the instruments and listened to the whole album.
 So began my love for the drumming of Gina Shock.